kcanamar/funkie-coding-blog/content/blog/gin.md

 ### Prerequisites
 There are not that many just the normal housekeeping so we can code together.
 - Have VsCode or a text editor - [Download VsCode](https://code.visualstudio.com/)
-- You are going to need Golang installed on your machine - [Download Golang](https://go.dev/dl/)
+- Need Golang installed on your machine - [Download Golang](https://go.dev/dl/)
+- Register for a FREE account with [Bit.io](https://bit.io/)
+- Register for a FREE account with [Render.com](https://render.com/)
+- Have Postman or equivalent installed on your machine [Postman](https://www.postman.com/downloads), Dont use the browser based Api Tests they will not work with `localhost` development
+- Need a Github Account to host your code.
+[Github](https://github.com/signup)

 I will be linking along the way the links to relevant documentation in case you run into any errors or need futher clarification.
 Look for these [_Check The Docs_]() along the way.